Beaches and lifeguards

 Swim safely at the beach

-There are 4 Surf Life Saving Clubs in the Tweed, at Salt, Fingal Head, Cabarita and Kingscliff.
+There are 4 Surf Life Saving Clubs in the Tweed:

-A detailed description of each beach as well as what beaches are patrolled and when can also be found by visiting Surf Life Saving - Find a beach
+A detailed description of the Tweed's beaches, including what beaches are patrolled and when, can be found by visiting the Beachsafe website (Surf Life Saving Australia):

 No fires on beaches